How to Make a Fluffy Easter Bunny Cake

 A sachet of vanilla pudding (can be purchased online)

 Unsweetened almond milk

 Whipped cream (optional)

-Strawberries (we’re out of season and I could not find organic; the conventional ones were completely tasteless and we discarded them, but they got points for aesthetics.)
+Strawberries (we’re out of season, and I could not find organic; the conventional ones were utterly tasteless, and we discarded them, but they got points for aesthetics.)

 All sorts of tiny chocolate eggs